 The most commonly used stain for detecting DNA/RNA is ethidium bromide.
 Ethidium bromide is a DNA interchelator, inserting itself into the spaces between the base pairs of the double helix.
 Ethidium bromide possesses UV absorbance maxima at 300 and 360 nm.
-Additionally, it can absorb energy from nucleotides excited by absorbance of 260 nm radiation.
+Additionally, it can absorb energy from nucleotides excited by the absorbance of 260 nm radiation.
 Ethidium re-emits this energy as yellow/orange light centered at 590 nm.
-The fluorescence of ethidium bromide in aqueous solution is significantly lower than that of the interchelated dye.
+The fluorescence of ethidium bromide in an aqueous solution is significantly lower than that of the interchelated dye.

 Ethidium bromide is a sensitive, easy stain for DNA.
 It yields low background and a detection limit of 1-5 ng /band.
 The major drawback to ethidium bromide is that it is a potent mutagen.
-Solutions must be handled with extreme caution, and decontaminated prior to disposal.
-Nonetheless, the sensitivity, simplicity ( the dye may be run in the gel with the DNA if desired, eliminating a separate staining/destaining process) and nondestructive nature of ethidium bromide staining have made it the standard stain for double stranded DNA.
+Solutions must be handled with extreme caution and decontaminated prior to disposal.
+Nonetheless, the sensitivity, simplicity ( the dye may be run in the gel with the DNA if desired, eliminating a separate staining/destaining process), and nondestructive nature of ethidium bromide staining have made it the standard stain for double-stranded DNA.

 It is important to note that ethidium staining is strongly enhanced by the double stranded structure of native DNA.
 Staining of denatured, ssDNA or RNA is relatively insensitive, requiring some 10 fold more nucleic acid for equivalent detection.
 Another limitation is that the fluorescence of ethidium is quenched by polyacrylamide, reducing sensitivity by 10-20 fold in PAGE gels.